Confidential help, 24/7

 Theresa Flores

 Theresa Flores is a survivor of human trafficking who turned her experience into a lifelong mission to protect others.
-Today she is a nationally recognized advocate, author, and the founder of The SOAP Project — and living proof that survivors can not only heal, but lead.
+Today she is a nationally recognized advocate, author, and the founder of The SOAP Project.
+She is living proof that survivors can heal, and that they can lead.

 Her story